-There is another kind of inner deception.
-That is the danger to which the religious liberal is especially vulnerable.
-The religious liberal is generally thought of as one who examines his religious life and his Church frankly and openly, recognizes the weaknesses and incongruities where they exist, and comments freely on his observations.
-He is often able to be candid in his criticism and zeal for change while at the same time remaining active in the Church organizations and maintaining a respected place in the Mormon community.
+There is another kind of inner deception: the danger to which the religious liberal is especially vulnerable.
+The religious liberal is generally thought of as one who examines his religious life and his church frankly and openly, recognizes the weaknesses and incongruities where they exist, and comments freely on his observations.
+He is often able to be candid in his criticism and zeal for change while at the same time remaining active in the church organizations and maintaining a respected place in the Mormon community.
 The potential for inner deception here lies in the possibility that he will use his candidness, his frank and often entirely justified criticisms and demands for change, as a smoke screen for his more basic religious problems.
-He may be using his dissatisfaction with particular organizational procedures, or manifestations of authority or theological interpretations, as scapegoats to help him avoid facing the issues that are of real concern to him: perhaps about the very nature of the Church organization, or the legitimacy of any expression of authority, or the validity of the basic theology.
+He may be using his dissatisfaction with particular organizational procedures, or manifestations of authority or theological interpretations, as scapegoats to help him avoid facing those issues of real concern to him: the very nature of church organization, perhaps, or the legitimacy of any expression of authority, or the validity of the basic theology.
 The individual is thus relieved from coming to terms with himself.